Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Risk levelLowestLowLowMediumDepends on rulesHighest

-The key tradeoff: auto mode costs more tokens and adds latency per checked action, but eliminates the flow-destroying permission prompts that make default mode painful for extended sessions.
+The key tradeoff Auto Mode makes: it costs more tokens and adds latency per checked action, but eliminates the flow-destroying permission prompts that make default mode painful for extended sessions.

 When to Use Auto Mode